assasinz88/Fishing_Spot/README.md

 ### Methods
 * DBSCAN(Density-Based Spatial Clustering of Applications with Noise)
   * Categorize points in a space based on the number of adjacent points.
-	* 3 arguments are needed to use DBSCAN
-  		* Set of Points
-    			* Which refer to the location of the fishing ships
-  		* ε (Epsilon)
-    			* specifies how close points should be to each other to be considered a part of a cluster
-  		* Minimal Points (min.
-10)
-    			* specifies how many neighbors a point should have to be included into a cluster

 * K-NN(K-Nearest Neighbour)
   * To determine parameter value for Epsilon

 ### Library
 * maps